getodk/javarosa/dag.md

 `Set<QuickTriggerable> qtSet1 = triggerTriggerables(mainInstance, evalContext, createRef, new HashSet<>(0))` starts the evaluation of the first set of triggerables as if a simple value would have changed (see 3a).

-This is done to let any other part of the form to react to the creation of a new repeat group instance e.g. to compute the count of instances in the repeat group.
+This is done to let any other part of the form react to the creation of a new repeat group instance e.g., to compute the count of instances in the repeat group.

 **Phase two (initialization)**